LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextWarehouse/ContextSessionStore.md

 #### Set custom namespace properties

 This will override the value if an existing key is used.
 If a new key is used then it will be added.
+If a key is omitted it will not be removed.

 <table>
     <thead>